Rolling Vengeance

-Rolling Vengeance, also known as Monster Truck, is a 1987 exploitation film directed by Steven Hilliard Stern and starring Don Michael Paul and Ned Beatty.
-The movie follows a truck driver that builds a special, eight-ton truck to help get revenge against the rednecks who killed his family and raped his girlfriend.
-The film script's initial premise centered on a young boy that created special monster trucks in order to eliminate drunk drivers.
+Rolling Vengeance, also known as Monster Truck, is a 1987 Canadian exploitation film directed by Steven Hilliard Stern and starring Don Michael Paul and Ned Beatty.
+The movie follows a truck driver who builds a special, eight-ton truck to help get revenge against the rednecks who killed his family and raped his girlfriend.
+The film script's initial premise centred on a young boy who created special monster trucks in order to eliminate drunk drivers.

 Plot

 The five drunken sons of influential local business owner Tiny Doyle have been terrorizing the streets of their small town in their pick-up truck.

 Local trucker Big Joe Rosso has a wife named Kathy, a son named Joey, and two young daughters named Allison and Kristin.
-Big Joe and Joey do business with Tiny, delivering liquor to his bar, but that doesn't stop Tiny's son Vic from driving drunk and running Kathy off the road, killing Kathy, Allison, and Kristin.
+Big Joe and Joey do business with Tiny, delivering liquor to his bar, but that does not stop Tiny's son Vic from driving drunk and running Kathy off the road, killing her, Allison, and Kristin.
 Thanks to Tiny's influence, the local judge sets Vic free after ordering Vic to pay a $300 fine.
 Lieutenant Sly, one of the local cops, is sympathetic toward the Rosso family, but Sly is about to retire, and Tiny has a lot of clout in this town.

-Enraged and bereaved, Big Joe goes after Vic, but the Doyles kill Big Joe.
-After that, they rape Joey's girlfriend Misty.
+Enraged and bereaved, Big Joe goes after Vic, but Tiny and his five sons kill Big Joe.
+Afterwards, they gang rape Joey's girlfriend, Misty.
 Enraged and frustrated, Joey builds a monster truck out of junked car and truck parts, with seven-foot tall tires, a flame thrower, and a giant retractable combination drill and metal cutter mounted on it.
-Joey is out to do what the local authorities cannot or will not do...put an end to the Doyles once and for all.
+Joey is out to do what the local authorities cannot or will not do: put an end to the Doyles once and for all.